 The warmth performance of this jacket is comparable to the Black Diamond First Light Hoody.
 The Black Diamond instead features a more breathable shell designed for warmth during aerobic activities like Nordic or backcountry skiing.
 Other thinner jackets that scored lower in this review also had more breathable face fabrics or much less insulation.

 Some jackets function best as a stand-alone piece that does better in the warmer seasons, or as an additional layer for skiing or hanging out around town in frigid conditions.
 For example; the Patagonia Micro Puff provided relatively more warmth and insulation than the Patagonia Nano Puff, which is surprising given its lighter nature.
 Both are great examples of jackets that have a slippery face fabric and easily fits underneath a shell or a heavier model in colder conditions.
 The North Face Thermoball Hoody also falls into this category, and we were surprised to learn that it provides even more warmth than the Micro Puff, with its fancy Thermoball technology that is claimed to the be "Better than down".
 Many of our testers liked using this piece for colder days in the winter and as a hiking option in the Fall.

 The super breathable Outdoor Research Ascendant Hoody is the least warm jacket tested.
 An exceptional layer or stand-alone jacket in the warmer seasons, this is not a cold weather jacket due to its super breathable nature.
 That said, we loved wearing it during warmer winter runs or alpine tours in the backcountry.

 Weight & Compression

 To assess this category, we designed tests that would measure each jacket's water resistance and its wind resistance.
+In addition, we stood outside in the wind, snow, and rain.
 The chart shown here is the cumulative score of both water and wind resistance.